pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Worked through the Patterns Project and the grid + flexbox lessons on the Udemy Web Developer Bootcamp.

 **Thoughts:** My days have been very busy and the coding has taken a backseat, both schedule-wise and mentally.

+###Day 33: July 5, 2019, Friday

+**Today's Progress**: Finally made myself sit down and start pushing through the freeCodeCamp portfolio project.
+The notes and comments in the solution's code on codepen are really thorough and nice.
+I looked into whether or not to use rem, em, or px units for breakpoints.

+**Thoughts:** Once I start doing work I never regret it; in fact it usually feels great, but getting started is the hardest part.